wiard/punkbank/README.md

 ## 1. Reallife Ownership or Virtual Possesiveness - what's the DIFFERENCE:

+Coming from a very traditional background, as a young woman she moved to the city to explore her wonderful talent to reason and to study.
+She went to the Information Science University of Satoshi Nakamoto and was taught about the importance of SECURING Artificially Obtained Open Source Data in relationship with a Blockchain-Like application and when she was in her second year, that was the moment the first DeFi bull market on Ethereum started to happen.
+This period became a great period of discovery for her and she realized her life would never be te same again.

-Umeko discovers a unique use case where physical and virtual ownership intersect.
+*Umeko discovers a unique use case where physical and virtual ownership intersect.
 In the expansive realm of Bitmaps, representing open digital space, individuals seamlessly transfer ownership of real-world assets like homes or cars.
 Parcels, as real values embedded in Bitmaps, mirror these transactions securely.
-This ensures a transparent and immutable record, reducing reliance on intermediaries and fostering trust in transactions.
+This ensures a transparent and immutable record, reducing reliance on intermediaries and fostering trust in transactions.*

 But how did it all start.
 Let us begin by the beginning.
 When Umeko read for the first tim on Bitoshi Blockamoto (X-handle: [@blockamoto](https://twitter.com/blockamoto)).
 "I am gonna make a Virtual Worlds on Bitcoin!"
 Echood his loud voice in the Twitter Realm (now secretly changed into X by the illustrious Elon Musk (X-handle: [@elonmusk](https://twitter.com/elonmusk)).
 ## 2. Child's Education: